aconstlink/motor/README.md

 Sample code using the engine can be found in the [sample suites](https://github.com/aconstlink/motor_suites) repository.
 The engine itself does not contain any sample code!

-I also stream my progress regularly on [Twitch](https://www.twitch.tv/aconstlink) and I also conserve it on my [YouTube](https://www.youtube.com/@aconstlink) channel.

 ## Platform Prerequisites

 ### Windows: